Call for Tutorials

 • Interdisciplinary data science (data science applications in physics, energy, material science, astronomy, or other sciences)

-The recommended duration of a tutorial is half-day: 2h:45 min.
+The recommended duration of a tutorial is half-day: 2hours:45 minutes.

 The tutorial proposal should include the following information: